Automated operation contracts¶

 PR body templates in repomatic/templates/ are the downstream user’s primary window into what an automated operation did and why.
 Each template should help users understand, verify, and customize the operation.

-> [!TIP]block pointing users to the tool’s own configuration documentation, mentioning the[tool.X]pyproject.tomlsection and/or native config file as the way to override defaults.
-Link to the tool’s configuration reference (not just the homepage).
+> [!TIP]block naming the[tool.X]pyproject.tomlsection and/or native config file as the way to override defaults, linked to the tool’s own configuration reference.

 > [!TIP]